DaveMielke/NBP/b2g/doc/UserInterface/Introduction/features.rst

   ``Google Now``.

 Space+s (dots 234)
-  Go to a Settings screen.
-Another key combination must be pressed within
-  |intermediate action timeout| in order to specify which Settings screen to go
-  to:

-  Space
-    Go to the main Settings screen.

   a (dot 1)
     Go to the Accessibility Settings screen.

   b (dots 12)
     Go to the Bluetooth Settings screen.

+  s (dots 234)
+    Go to the main Settings screen.

   w (dots 2456)
     Go to the Wi-Fi Settings screen.